b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 sco(s)
 ```

 OK.
-So it seems that roughly 2.5% of men in Poland got 181 [cm] in the field "Height" in their identity cards.
+So it seems that roughly 2.5% of adult men in Poland got 181 [cm] in the field "Height" in their identity cards.
+If there are let's say 10 million adult men in Poland then rougly `jl round(10_000_000*0.025, digits=0)` (so `jl trunc(Int, 10_000_000*0.025/1000)` k) people are approximately my height.

+If you are still confused about this method take a look at Figure below.

+![Using cdf to calculate proportion of men that are between 170 and 180 [cm] tall.](./images/normDistCdfUsage.png){#fig:normDistCdfUsage}

+Here for better separation I placed the height of men between 170 and 180 [cm].
+The method that I used subtracts the area in red from the area in blue.
+That is exactly what I did (but for 181.49 and 180.50 [cm]) when I typed `dsts.cdf(heightDist, 181.49) - dsts.cdf(heightDist, 180.50)` above.

+OK, time for the last theoretical sub-chapter in this section.
+Whenever you're ready click on the right arrow.